sarmad-bin-tahir/socialmedia/README.md

 ## Swagger Docs URL
-After the app is started, go to the Swagger docs URL using For docker:
+After the app is started, go to the Swagger docs URL

+For docker:

 	http://0.0.0.0:8000/swagger/